 If decentralized cryptocurrency proves to be beyond the ability of central bankers and bureaucrats to manipulate or control, it will be a meaningful step forward for personal liberty and a blow to corrupt governments, banks, and markets.
 It has that potential in common with gold, which imposed restraint on Wall Street and Washington DC right up until Richard Nixon slammed the gold window shut and removed the last bit of integrity from the fiat U.S. dollar.

-The first distinction is that gold and silver rounds, coins, and bars are tangible assets that will never become worthless.
+The first distinction is that gold and silver rounds, bullion bars, and coins are tangible assets that will never become worthless.
 Precious metals are beautiful and serve a useful purpose in goods ranging from jewelry to electronics.
 They have thousands of years of history serving as money and as a reliable store of value.

 Bitcoin, on the other hand, is a very recent phenomenon and a purely digital asset.
 It may ultimately change the world, but it hasn’t yet stood the test of time.
 Bitcoin itself must still clear some hurdles.